 Blooms mid-June – late July.

-Size: 20" high x 12" wide; hardy to zone 4.
+Size: 20" high x 12" wide.

 Chocolate-brown tipped buds open early into marigold orange-colored flowers above a low growing clump whose narrow, grassy green blades look ornamental even on their own.